 We welcome the contribution of all providers of development co-operation resources and expertise, and hope to forge new relationships with these new partners through open dialogue without preconditions.
 Before such a dialogue can become meaningful, it is important to recognize certain fundamental realities, and to acknowledge the diversity that exists within the broader development community.
 We recognize that many nations engaged in South-South co-operation have a dual status as both recipients and providers.
 We believe that such duality can enrich the international dialogue and enhance the effort to promote inclusive and sustainable economic growth.
-We emphasize that engaging in mutually beneficial learning activities - or joint or trilateral development cooperation with providers from the North and the South, especially at country level, in a manner that will serve the interest of the poor, without requiring acceptance of the norms and rules required of DAC member states. [...]
+We emphasize that engaging in mutually beneficial learning activities - or joint or trilateral development cooperation programs - can serve as a useful platform for increased impact and enhanced co-operation with providers from the North and the South, especially at country level, in a manner that will serve the interest of the poor, without requiring acceptance of the norms and rules required of DAC member states. [...]
 We may have different methods, but our common interest is in reducing global poverty and increasing sustainable and inclusive economic growth (emphases added).